banner-hero

 Alternative Treks in Nepal in January

-We understand that high altitudes and harsh temperatures can be daunting enough to deter consideration of the Everest Base Camp Trek in January.
+We understand that high altitudes and harsh temperatures can be daunting enough to deter anyone from considering the Everest Base Camp Trek in January.
 But that doesn’t mean you should abandon your trekking dreams in Nepal.
 Here are some alternative treks in Nepal in January;

 Final Thoughts